ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/2_dp_name.md

 ---
-title: Data product naming
+title: Data product name
 weight: 2
 ---

-# Data product naming
+# Data product name

 The location of a data product: